-Groups of 2 or more students have priority in small group study rooms.
-Use of the group study rooms is limited to two hours per day, per group.
+Groups of 2 or more students have priority in larger study rooms (7-101 & 7-202).
 Individual students will be asked to relocate in favor of group use.

 Computer Use for General Public (non-students)

 Three computers, located directly behind the Help Desk on the first floor, are available to the general public (non-students) for 2 hours per day, per person.
 There is a 10 cent per page fee for printing.
 All other Library computers are available to Connecticut Community College students, faculty, and staff only.

 Library Hours & Library Closings